frietz58/WoZ4U/README.md

 ![WoZ4U interface](readme_imgs/header.png)

 # Installation
 WoZ4U is implemented as a Flask HTTP server and is accessed via browser, nevertheless,  a few steps are required to run WoZ4U on your machine.
-Firstly, WoZ4U requires the **NAOqi API v2.5**, which is only available for licensed Pepper owners and only supports **Python 2.7**.
-Hence, we recommend to set up a dedicated Python 2.7 virtual environment and install all requirements there:
+Firstly, WoZ4U requires the **NAOqi API v2.5**, which only supports **Python 2.7**.
+Hence, we recommend to set up a dedicated Python 2.7 virtual environment and install all requirements there in that virtual environment.
+If you follow the steps as described below, everything will be installed in a virtual environment and you won't have to worry about conflicting package versions.

+### Windows Guide

+WoZ4U can be installed on all major platforms, namely Debian Based Linux (Ubuntu etc), MacOS, and Windows.
+However, the installation process on Windows is different, because Bash is not default shell on Windows.
+Thus, if I wish to install WoZ4U and run on a Windows Machine, please follow follow the steps described in our `windows_readme.md`, [here](https://github.com/frietz58/WoZ4U/blob/master/windows_readme.md).

+If you wish to install WoZ4U on Linux or MacOS, follow the steps below.

 ### Download WoZ4U
 For now, just clone this Github Repo to your local machine: `git clone https://github.com/frietz58/WoZ4U.git`